jmaczan/0x6b73746b/README.md

 language is too long word for this log, I replace it with lang since now

+compilation is a process of transforming code from complex form to basic structure

-steps of programming language compilation:
+steps of programming lang compilation:
 1. **scanning** (lexing, lexical analysis) - take text, output text divided on meaningful tokens like "function", "(", "'A'", "=" and so on; we get syntax as an output here
 2. **parsing** - organize tokens into a tree (AST; abstract syntax tree; parse tree), so it becomes a binary (?) tree with top operation as a root node and two (maybe more, not sure yet) children nodes; it is a structure of meaning of tokens; **parser** discovers **syntax errors**
 3. **static analysis** - gives a meaning to the syntax;